Neurodiverse means more than autism these days; it also includes ADHD, gifted, learning differences, anxiety and mood

 How does this support group work?

 - Learn!
-3rd Monday of the month: Attend the free Stanford Special Interest Group for Neurodiversity speaker webinar via Zoom organized by SNP.
+3rd Monday of the month: Attend the free Stanford Special Interest Group for Neurodiversity speaker webinar via Zoom organized by Stanford Neurodiversity Project.

 - Discuss and share!
-4th Monday of the month: Attend the PHP NCC support group meeting via Zoom to discuss the speaker webinar topic.
-Registration is required for each meeting, see Group Meeting Calendar link in “Helpful Links” at left.
+4th Monday of the month: Attend the PNCC support group meeting via Zoom to discuss the speaker webinar topic.
+Registration is required for each meeting, see the Group Meeting Calendar link in “Helpful Info”.

 - Network!
 With like-minded parents.
 We all know that most jobs are obtained via personal contact.
 Let’s connect on LinkedIn.
 Let’s get our neurodiverse adult children connected on LinkedIn, too.

 - Give back!
 Join the SNP Mentor Program, if desired.
 Training by SNP included.
 And informal neurodiverse adult mentoring too.

-The PNCC group is led by volunteer, Cindi Savelli.
-Cindi currently is co-facilitator for PHP’s Paths to Positive Adulting (PPA) – Parent Support Group as well as the past facilitator of PHP’s Youth with Anxiety and Mood Disorders – Parent Support Group.
+The PNCC group is led by active PHP volunteer, Cindi Savelli.
+Cindi is the past facilitator of PHP’s Youth with Anxiety and Mood Disorders – Parent Support Group.